 Devils backbone plants can grow under direct, indirect, or low sunlight levels.
 However, it would help if you put it in a bright place but with indirect sunlight to have the best form.

 Similar to other tropical plants, devil’s backbone plants also need both moisture and the right temperature.
-The best temperature for it is around 60 to 70 degrees Fahrenheit.
-The plants can live in a little bit hotter or colder temperatures, but you need to take it inside if the weather is too cold in the winter.
+The best temperature for it is around 60°F to 70°F. The plants can live in a little bit hotter or colder temperatures, but you need to take it inside if the weather is too cold in the winter.

 The soil used for devils backbone plants should not be too wet or dry.
 You can add some sand and a little bit of peat moss to the solid to keep the soil wet enough.
 A pot with a drainage hole is also helpful for draining excess water.

 Do not give too much water to this plant because too much water can negatively affect the plant, especially the root.
 Only give it more water when the soil is too dry or when you see the lower leaves are falling.